 Rest in the Sweetest of Peace Betty Marion White Ludden (January 17, 1922 – December 31, 2021) The Rainbow Bridge has gotten even brighter and more colorful.

 Betty White…one of my favorite actresses, both for her extreme talents and lifelong passion for animals and their welfare.
 I had heard years ago that Betty owned chows but my searches were in vain.
-Finally when I was least expecting it…. as I was doing a search for a chow breeder from the 1920’s…..
+Finally when I was least expecting it…. as I was doing a search in 2016 for a chow breeder from the 1920’s…..
 I bumped into this photo above!
 I wish I could find a photo credit but will add, if and when it emerges.
 This image is a TREASURE!!
 In the article below, Betty talks about her family liking Pekes and Chows.

 Photo of Betty White 1973 as Sue Ann Nivens, hostess of the WJM-TV “Happy Homemaker” show, from the television program The Mary Tyler Moore Show.

 By Lori Golden Article in The Pet Press

 “Betty’s love for animals can be traced directly back to her parents.
 “When I was brought home from the hospital, my mother said we had an orange marmalade cat, Toby.
 If Toby hadn’t approved of the new baby I would have been sent right back to the hospital.”